stadium-software/datagrid-inline-column-edit/README.md

 # DataGrid Inline Column Editing

-This module shows how to enable editing of data contained in a specific DataGrid column.
-Data updates need to be processed immediately in the change event script handler.
+This module shows how to enable the immediate editing of data contained in a specific DataGrid column

 https://github.com/stadium-software/datagrid-inline-column-edit/assets/2085324/2abeaf5e-b020-4b35-86df-cc011f0a870e